 A woman can also strengthen these muscles by using a vaginal cone, which is a weighted device that is inserted into the vagina.
 Then you try to tighten the pelvic floor muscles to hold the device in place.

-If you are unsure whether you are doing the pelvic floor muscle training correctly, you can use biofeedback and electrical stimulation to help find the correct muscle group to work.
+If you are unsure whether you are doing the pelvic floor muscle training correctly, you can use biofeedback or electrical stimulation to help find the correct muscle group to work.

 - Biofeedback is a method of positive reinforcement.
 Electrodes are placed on the abdomen and along the anal area.
 Some therapists place a sensor in the vagina in women or anus in men to monitor the contraction of pelvic floor muscles.